elysium-suite/minos/README.md

 # Minos Scoring Engine

-This is a scoring engine meant to imitate the functionality of UTSA's CIAS CyberPatriot Scoring Engine with an emphasis on simplicity.
-It acts as an uptime scorer (ex. your service has been up 50% of the time, and is down right now).
+Minos acts as a service uptime scorer (ex. your service has been up 50% of the time, and is down right now).
 It is based on DSU's DefSec Club [Scoring Engine](https://github.com/DSUDefSec/ScoringEngine).
-Named after the Greek myth of King Minos, judge of the dead.

 ## Installation